orangesocks/BusinessObjects/README.md

 ﻿A minimalist and portable business layer for your applications.
+XML/JSON (de)serialization and validation.